-Poplar Bluff is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Poplar Bluff is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Poplar Bluff who work in office and administrative support (18.19%), healthcare suport services (9.43%), and healthcare (8.75%).
+Unlike some cities, Poplar Bluff isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Poplar Bluff are a mix of both white- and blue-collar jobs.
+Overall, Poplar Bluff is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Poplar Bluff who work in office and administrative support (17.23%), sales jobs (9.28%), and healthcare (7.88%).

 Poplar Bluff is a somewhat ethnically-diverse city.
 The people who call Poplar Bluff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Poplar Bluff residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Poplar Bluff include German, English, European, and French .
+Important ancestries of people in Poplar Bluff include Irish, English, French , and European.